FAQ PAGE

 1. First you must be logged on as an administrator.

-5. After completing the installation you'll also need to set the Tuner program to run in compatibility mode.
-To do so, go to your Tuner folder (normally c:\program files\cats\tuner) and locate the Tuner program application file (Wintnr.exe).
-Right click on this file, select Properties from the list and then click the Compatibility tab.
-From there, pick the default Windows XP SP2, click on the 'Apply' button and then click on the 'OK' button.
+5. After completing the installation you'll also need to set the Tuner program itself to run in compatibility mode.
+To do so, right click on the Tuner icon on your Desktop, Select 'Properties' from the pop-up menu and then click the 'Compatibility' tab.
+On the Compatibility screen check the 'Run this program in compatibility mode for' box, select the default Windows XP SP2 (or SP3), check the 'Run as administrator' box, click on the 'Apply' button and then click on the 'OK' button.

 Why are there multiple ECM Definition Files for the same Cadillac cars?